Skip to content

 1 / 1

-89. Commitment to no planting on peat of any depth applies to all suppliers?
+87. Commitment to no planting on peat of any depth?

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company also commits all suppliers to no planting on peat of any depth in its own reporting.
+The company also commits to no planting on peat of any depth in its reporting.

 • Y